 Imagine, arriving at Planet Bluegrass eager to assemble your first musical instrument.
-After meeting your instructors and fellow students, you choose a kit, each one made of beautiful woods, and begin.
-Four days later, you leave with a mandolin, mandola, octave mandolin, or guitar, created mostly with your own hands and partly with the assistance of a group of remarkable luthiers who facilitate this unforgettable building experience.
+After meeting your instructors and fellow students, you get to choose a mandolin kit, each one made of beautiful woods, and begin.
+Four days later, you leave with a mandolin, created mostly with your own hands and partly with the assistance of a group of remarkable luthiers who facilitate this unforgettable building experience in our onsite workshop.

 Several years ago, a violist playing in an orchestra in Denver signed up because she wanted to play the mandolin.
 She spent the first three days intently focused on her instrument insisting that for her the class was all about the instrument she was making.
 During the last day, as the first mandolins were being strung up and she felt the joy of her fellow students, she turned to Michael and said, “Wow, I got it!
 It’s about the experience, not the instrument!”